Sricharan-S12/Swasthya-Queue/README.md

 > **AI-powered teleconsultation & emergency triage platform for rural Primary Health Centres**

 Swasthya Queue is a multi-channel patient triage, queue management, and emergency referral system designed for rural PHCs (Primary Health Centres) in India.
-It enables instant patient assessment via Web, SMS, or USSD — requiring no smartphone or internet connection for basic access.
+It enables instant patient assessment via Web, SMS, or USSD — requiring no smartphone or internet connection.

 ---